Archives and Special Collections Policies

 Audio and Video Digitization

-Reproductions of audio and video formats may in particular be complicated and require close consultation with Archives & Special Collections staff.
-When the digitization of audio or video materials cannot be completed by Criss Library staff because of the fragile condition of the source material or unavailability of playback equipment in the library, a quote to digitize the item(s) to appropriate archival standards by a vendor may be requested.
+Reproductions of audio and video formats may be particularly complicated depending on the format and condition of the object.
+When the digitization of audio or video materials cannot be completed by library staff because of the fragile condition of the source material or unavailability of playback equipment in the library, a quote to digitize the item(s) to appropriate archival standards by a vendor may be requested.

 Permission to use materials must be obtained from Archives & Special Collections.
 Fees for the publication, display, or broadcast of material from Archives & Special Collections may apply for commercial uses.